SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After they're done hugging, Rarity surprised Pinkie with a kiss.
 Pinkie graciously started kissing back as both of them began to blush and Rarity's ears folded back.

-Fluttershy looked at Rainbow, curious of her reaction.
+Fluttershy looked at Rainbow, curious about her reaction.

-Rainbow was looking at them kiss before she looked down at the table, her ears folded back as her face became expressionless.
+Rainbow was looking at them kissing before she looked down at the table, her ears folded back as her face became expressionless.
 Fluttershy became worried about her.

 Fluttershy stopped her eating and leaned over to Rainbow and gave her a hug, whispering, "Are you alright?"